Fear And Loathing At The Supreme Court — What Is Chief Justice John Roberts Up To?

 Yet even Levey concedes that Roberts has been a reliable conservative vote on the court.
 Indeed, Roberts racked up an 80% rate of agreement with the court's other conservatives in all opinions, the same percentage as the court's most conservative justice, Clarence Thomas.

-As for liberal, and moderate advocates and activists, they were not exactly out there speaking about the chief justice in glowing terms.
+As for liberal, and moderate, advocates and activists, they were not exactly out there speaking about the chief justice in glowing terms.
 While relieved that the census looked — for now — immune to political machinations, they were infuriated by another, and perhaps even more important, Roberts opinion.

 Traitor or agenda-driven conservative?